texora/GeekU/src/shared/util/Log.md

 for client consumption:

 - both in meaning,
-- and is sanitized (so as to not reveal any internal architecture).
+- and in sanitization (so as to not reveal any internal architecture).

 ## Filters